 Not the first activity that comes to mind perhaps, as it is an outdoor activity, but during the wet season, you can see these beautiful flowers called hydrangeas.
-They will bloom this time of the year and for sure make a pretty sight!
+They will bloom this time of the year and for sure make a pretty sight, plus: when it is raining, the sight of these flower are actually the best!
 There are many places you can see them in Japan, some great places are:

 Kamakura is really famous for hydrangeas around Tokyo.
 In some of the temples in Kamakura, such as “Jojuin temple”, “Myogetu-in temple” and “Hasedera temple”, beautiful hydrangeas blossom.
 It is for good reason that these three temples are known as The best 3 hydrangeas temple.
 Since many different types of hydrangeas are in bloom in this season, you can see many different colours and styles of hydrangeas there.
 It is a very popular activity amongst tourists as well as locals!

-- Hakusan shrine (Mid of June – End of June)
+- Hakusan shrine (Mid June – End of June)

 - Hattori farm hydrangea mansion (Beginning of June – Beginning of July)